yesadahmed/xrmtoolboxAddins/README.md

 2. Formatted json display in box.

 Feel free let me know about new features you want and any improvents you thought.
-I will try to address as soon as possible. you can riase new issues [here](https://github.com/yesadahmed/xrmtoolboxAddins/issues).
+I will try to address as soon as possible.<br/>
+you can riase new issues/fearures [here](https://github.com/yesadahmed/xrmtoolboxAddins/issues).

 **Adnan Samuel**